tamunoWoks/Statistics/estimation.md

 | :---------------------- | :------------------------------------------------------------------ |
 | **Point Estimation**    | Gives a **single value** as an estimate of the population parameter |
 | **Interval Estimation** | Gives a **range of values** (called a confidence interval)          |

+#### Why Estimation Matters:
+- It’s impractical or impossible to measure an entire population.
+- Estimation allows us to make data-driven decisions based on samples.
+- It's at the core of statistical inference.